Khaled J. Saleh

-Khaled J. Saleh is a board-certified orthopaedic surgeon specializing in the diagnosis and treatment of orthopaedic conditions, and is known for surgery relating to adult reconstruction and joint replacement.
-Saleh's work has been supported by nearly $7 million in grant funding, resulting in over 200 scientific publications.
+Khaled J. Saleh is an Egyptian-American board-certified orthopaedic surgeon specializing in the diagnosis and treatment of orthopaedic conditions, and is known for surgery relating to adult reconstruction and joint replacement.
+Saleh's work has been supported by nearly $7 million in grant funding, resulting in over 400 scientific publications.

 Biography

 Saleh was born on September 24, 1964, in Kuwait to Fathiya and Jamal Saleh.
 The Egyptian derivation of his surname comes from his paternal ancestor, who emigrated from Alexandria, Egypt to Yaffa, Palestine in the 1930s.
 The family eventually settled in Kuwait after being evacuated in 1948 from their town Salameh during the 1948 Arab–Israeli War.
 In 1966 Saleh emigrated with a number of family members to Canada, where the family eventually settled in Belleville, Ontario where Saleh completed his middle and high school education.
 Saleh went on to attend the University of Western Ontario on an academic scholarship.
 During that time he met his wife Lena, whom he married in 1984.
 The couple resides in Michigan and has three children.